turnkey-commerce/culbertsonexchange-blog/content/posts/2013-05-27-versioning-asp-net-web-api.md

   - Web API

 ---
-One of the important things to consider when building an API is a strategy for versioning the API to manage changes.&nbsp; There are several reasons this is important:
+One of the important things to consider when building an API is a strategy for versioning the API to manage changes.
+There are several reasons this is important:

 * To support users (developers) of the API that are using an existing version so as not to force breaking changes on them.
 * To prevent breaking existing versions of the client applications that are using an existing version of the API.